The Bankrate promise

 While it brings in more rewards than the common 1.5 percent flat-rate cash back card, the Synchrony Premier Mastercard is pretty bare when it comes to perks and benefits.
 However, it could still be a good fit if you place a high priority on simplicity and ease of redemption.
 This card automatically credits cash back to your account each month, so you won’t have to worry about how much your rewards are worth or how best to redeem them and can instead earn and save with almost zero effort.

 Since this card is a World Mastercard, you’ll also enjoy benefits like complimentary travel advisors, Mastercard airport concierge, ShopRunner Membership and cellphone protection.
-This makes a worthwhile option for pairing with a travel card or tiered rewards card.
+This makes it a worthwhile option for pairing with a travel card or tiered rewards card.

 Alliant Cashback Visa® Platinum Credit Card*: Best for low interest